 These new subscribers are a part of your total subscribers list, but they're also part of your "Top 10 Business Tips Opt-in" segment.
 This allows you to automatically deliver your "Top 10 Tips" email, and even automate a workflow a few days later to send a hyper-relevant, hyper-personalized email that says "Hi [name]!
 Because you downloaded my Top 10 Business Tips, I thought you'd like my Entrepreneurship 101 Guide, too."

 So that's how subscribers get added to segments automatically when they submit a form.
-But you can also import subscribers into a segment manually.
+But you can also import subscribers into a segment manually via a CSV upload.

 Ready to recap?
 (You're basically a segments pro by now.)

-- A good best practice is to name your segment by what your form is offering or where you met the people you’re manually uploading to your list.
+A good best practice is to name your segment by what your form is offering or where you met the people you’re manually uploading to your list.
 Have a newsletter opt-in form on your website?
 Those subscribers should be added to a “Newsletter opt-in” segment.
-Manually uploading people you met at the Flodesk Conference?
-Add them to your “Flodesk Conference Sign-Ups” segment.

 3. Create an email